 ~~~

 At present the date of Esther’s ordeal and subsequent death in unclear, but it most likely occurred between 1640 and 1660.
-There is no record in the Nonington parish burial records of any Esther or Ester being interred in St. Mary’s churchyard during the sixteenth and seventeenth centuries.
-She would almost certainly have been buried in an unmarked grave in the churchyard with no record kept of the burial or grave because of her alleged crimes and how her death occurred.
+There is no record in the Nonington parish burial records of any Esther or Ester being interred in St. Mary’s churchyard during the sixteenth or seventeenth centuries, but if she Esther had been interred in St. Mary’s churchyard Esther would almost certainly have been buried in an unmarked grave, probably with no record kept of the burial or grave because of her alleged crimes and how her death occurred.

-Esther body may also have been buried in unconsecrated ground due to her alleged crimes and cause of death although Nonington suicides during this period had their causes of death listed in the records and appear to have been buried in consecrated and not in unconsecrated ground as was the custom elsewhere.
+Alternatively, Esther’s body may have been buried in unconsecrated ground because of her alleged crimes and cause of death, although during this period Nonington parishioners who took their own lives had their causes of death listed in the records and appear to have been buried in consecrated ground, not in unconsecrated ground as was the custom elsewhere for suicides.
 Those found guilty of witchcraft were often buried under heavy rocks or slabs to prevent them rising from the grave.

 Henry Oxinden of Barham, a prolific letter writer, a noted poet of the time, and the owner of a large library of books.
 Now best known for The Oxinden Letters.